top of page

 Where are the animals sourced?

-I treat every specimen with the highest level of care and respect.
+I treat every specimen with the utmost care and respect.
 All animals are ethically sourced, including road casualties, deceased pets and livestock, natural predation, responsible pest control, frozen feeder specimens, and animals from rescue centres.

 Is a deposit required?